plynoi/typescript-learning-fetch-webpack/README.md

 ```

 Since it is still an experimental feature, so it is advisable to test it in a controlled environment such as Docker.
 This helps to avoid mess-up your local environment.

+**Note**: This native Fetch API will *be enabled by default in [Node version 18](https://sdtimes.com/softwaredev/node-js-18-available-with-fetch-api-enabled-by-default)*.

 ## <a id="demo"></a>Demo Project